 There is a minimum number of participants (usually 2) required to enable the trip to go ahead.
 Once the minimum number is reached, the trip status will change from 'Available' to 'Guaranteed to Depart'.
 Once a trip is guaranteed to depart you are free to book your flights and make other travel arrangements.
 If the trip status is 'Limited' will mean we have only a small number of spaces available for booking.
-If you are unsure about the trip status, please <a href="mailto:em travelling.
-If you wish you can also provide extra details such as passport numbers, height (for bike hire), or you can add that later by logging into Manage My Trip (we'll set up an account for you automatically if you don't already have one).
-Our system will contact you from time to fill in the missing information, as it will be required before departure.
-However, if the trip that you are booking offers a child discount, you will have to fill out the date of birth of each rider (so we can calculate the appropriate discount).
+If you are unsure about the trip status, please email us or call our office.